genome-spy/genome-spy/docs/grammar/data.md

     need to be specified explicitly.
 On the other hand, explicit type specification also gives a significant performance boost to parsing performance.

+!!! warning "Handling empty (NA) values"

+    Empty or missing values must be presented as **empty strings** instead of `NA` that R writes by default.
+Otherwise type inference fails for numeric fields.

 ## Named Data Sources